onap/doc/docs/guides/onap-user/design/vfcreation/index.rst

 #.
 [Optional]  At any time before submitting the VF/PNF for testing, click
    these options to update VF/PNF information:

-   .. note:: These tasks can be done only before submitting the VF for testing.
+   .. note:: These tasks can be done only before submitting the VF/PNF for testing.

    - **Icon** change the icon associated with the VF/PNF (vendor-supplied icons are preferred)